ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-010-AI_ML_SSD-BYOC-Build-your-own-Closed-loop/README.md

-# How to run the files
+# How to run the codes

 #### python3 task1.py --model_path ./model_checkpoint1 --input_data /path/to/testset/directory --output ./path/to/predictions/directory